barcek/docNxgres/README.md

 - Around midway down 'nginx.conf', logging is set to a light level.
 The file 'proxy_access.log' uses a custom `brief_format`.
 The line for error logging into 'proxy_error.log' is commented out as an equivalent brief format cannot trivially be applied.
 The intention here is to avoid data collection issues by default, but if greater collection is required, the log format can be modified, the error logging line uncommented and/or a bind mount for 'proxy_error.log' added to 'docker-compose.yml' as for the access log.
 - In the server block in 'nginx.conf', the reverse proxy is set to listen on port 80.
 In the file 'docker-compose.yml', port 80 is mapped to port 8080 to avoid conflict, but this may need to be changed.

-Reading up on (the Nginx image)[https://hub.docker.com/_/nginx] is recommended.
+Reading up on [the Nginx image](https://hub.docker.com/_/nginx) is recommended.

 ### app-server (Express.js application server)

-As described in (Environment variables)[#environment-variables] above, the file 'src/config/index.js' accesses the '.env' file using the `dotenv` package and exports all relevant environment variables for use elsewhere in the application server code.
+As described in [Environment variables](#environment-variables) above, the file 'src/config/index.js' accesses the '.env' file using the `dotenv` package and exports all relevant environment variables for use elsewhere in the application server code.

-For development, it is possible to allow changes in the source code on the host system to be applied within the container (see (Development & production)[#development--production] above).
+For development, it is possible to allow changes in the source code on the host system to be applied within the container (see [Development & production](#development--production) above).

 - The file 'src/index.js' is the entrypoint for the app, using the `cluster` module to start additional processes based on CPUs and the `SERVER_MULTIPLIER` environment variable.
 - The file 'src/app.js' contains several comments explaining choices available and made for this version.